cataclysmbnteam/Cataclysm-BN/docs/en/game/game_files_and_save_corruption.md

----
-title: Game file and save corruption
+# Game file and save corruption
----

 Game files and save corruption falls into following categories: